-The Firm Wage Equilibrium: Levels and Welfare Before proceeding to think about the impact of fixed wages, it is useful to begin by describing the level effects of firm wages on equilibrium outcomes, including those on welfare.
-To that end, consider the competitive search equilibrium with firm wages where firms reoptimize each period, parameterized as described in Section 5.1.
-I compare the steady state of this model with that of the unconstrained competitive search model/planner allocation below.36
+The Firm Wage Equilibrium: Levels and Welfare I begin by describing the level effects of firm wages on equilibrium outcomes, including those on welfare.
+To that end, consider the firm wage equilibrium where firms reoptimize wages each period, parameterized as described, together with the corresponding planner allocation/unconstrained equilibrium.
+I compare the steady states of the two below (the effects can be confirmed in Figure 5).